All my life experiences, good and not so good, made me who I am, prepared me for what I do. I am grateful.

 It took several years to right my ship.
 I am now remarried and in a career I love.
 Life is rich.

-Top 8 obstacles potential candidates find for NOT joining the Group
+Top 8 obstacles potential candidates find for NOT joining a Peer Group

 1. “I don’t have time/I’m too busy”